RivoLink/App-Documents/react-native/generate-release.md

-## Build a React Native release apk on Windows
+## Generate a React Native release on Windows

 ### Generate keystore file
 You can change `your_key_name` and `your_key_alias` with any name you want.